Akihiro120/Akihiro120/ReadMe.md

 - 😁Hi, I'm Kevin, my nickname is Akihiro
-- 👾I'm interested in Graphics Programming
+- 👾I'm interested in all things programming
-- 💡I'm currently learning how to program in Assembly
 - ✨I can program in C/C++ and Rust
 - 🕰️Been programming for over 10 years